kamilburda/gimp-export-layers/resources/docs/sections/Installation.md

 ### Linux

-Simply run the installer (which is actually a self-extracting archive) from the terminal or double-clicking on the file in the GUI of your file explorer application if supported.
+Unpack the ZIP archive to any folder and run the extracted installer by double-clicking on the file in your file explorer application or from the terminal.

-If necessary, set the executable permission of the installer first, either in the GUI of your file explorer or in the terminal:

-    chmod +x [installer script].sh

-You can customize the file path to the GIMP executable and the plug-in installation with `-g` and `-i` option, respectively.
-These options must be specified as follows (do not forget the `--`):
+You can customize the file path to the GIMP executable and the plug-in installation with `-g` and `-i` options, respectively.
+These options must be specified in the terminal as follows (do not forget the `--`):

-    [installer script].sh -- -g [gimp_filepath] -i [installation_path]
+    ./[installer script].run -- -g [gimp_filepath] -i [installation_path]

 If `-g` is specified, so must be `-i`, otherwise the installation will not proceed.